Foundational Science Areas

 Adaptation: Characterizing adaptive capacity of communities and natural resources

-These foundational science areas have been established to provide an integrated science delivery to scientific and management communities across our region.
 The science areas will help inform managment while input from stakeholders ensures that the NC CSC focuses on management-relevant science issues.
 The overall goal of ReVAMP activity is to develop a platform to enhance integration across the foundational areas and to facilitate the synthesis and integration of the resulting research into management tools to guide the response to climate change effects on natural resources in our region.
 For more information, refer to the 2012 implementation plan and the 2013 work plan for the foundational science areas.